BabylonJS/BabylonToolkit/Manager/readme.md

-The BabylonJS Managed Scene Component API uses a component object model to create and manage a scene component's life-cycle.
-To compile the project just run *npm install* and *gulp* in the folder.
+The Managed Scene Component API uses a component object model to create and manage a scene component's life-cycle.

-All extended scene functionallity is exposed via the BABYLON.SceneManager static helper class and BABYLON.ScriptComponent subclass instances that can be attached to game objects in the editor toolkit.
+Extended scene functionallity is provided via the **BABYLON.SceneManager** static helper class and **BABYLON.ScriptComponent** subclass instances that can be attached to game objects in the editor toolkit.

 ```
 /**